 Mix The Wet Ingredients – In a large mixing bowl whisk the coconut oil and honey together until completely combined.
-Whisk the eggs in one at a time.
+Whisk the egg.
 Add in the pumpkin and vanilla extract.
 Beat until smooth.

 Mix With The Dry Ingredients – In a separate bowl mix the flours, salt, baking soda, pumpkin pie spice and cinnamon.

 Combine – Add the dry ingredients into the pumpkin mixture, stirring just until combined.
 Don’t over mix.
 Gently fold in the chocolate chips and 1/2 cup of the nuts.
 Let the batter sit in the mixing bowl for 10 minutes.

 Fill The Muffin Cups – Scoop the batter into the muffin cups and fill to the top.
 Sprinkle the remaining 1/2 cup of chopped pecans on the top of each muffin.